 If you prefer to enjoy your evening drinks somewhere breezy, there’s a nice lounge area just outside the club lounge with plenty of seating space and well-appointed furnishings.
 It makes for an attractive hangout place.

 warm pear tart

-I also had the pleasure of trying out the all-day dining restaurant, Sauces by Chef Daniel during my stay at Mercure Singapore Bugis.
+I also had the pleasure of trying out the all-day dining restaurant, Royale (formerly Sauces by Chef Daniel) during my stay at Mercure Singapore Bugis.
 The restaurant specializes in meat dishes such as steak that comes in a variety of sauces (hence the name!).
 While I did not have steak during my dinner there, I really loved their steamed gindara fish – succulent and tender.

 The lobby bar, called Bartistry@122, may be modest in size but the bartender sure knows how to serve some mean drinks.
 They have a SG51 promotion currently – 2 cocktails and 2 bar bites for SGD 51++ – which I availed of.
 I chose to have something more conventional – Singapore Sling – and paired it with something quintessentially Singaporean – satay, which came in six and was accompanied by some addicting peanut sauce.

-Breakfast is likewise served in Sauces by Chef Daniel.
+Breakfast is likewise served at Royale (formerly Sauces by Chef Daniel) from 6am to 10:30am daily.
 There is a decent mix of western and local dishes, including a generous number of hot meat items.
 Eggs are cooked ala minute which is definitely a plus.
 In case it gets too busy at the restaurant and your stay happens to come with lounge access, I was told that guests can sit in the lounge for some peace and quiet.

 Tips for Mercure Singapore Bugis